Henderson And I Didn't Plan Our Celebration - Bellingham - InfoStride News

 According to him, their little celebration was not planned in any way, but it has somehow become iconic because of how and when it happened.

-Bellingham added that he and Henderson have never spoken about how to celebrate if he got an assist for him or vice versa at the World Cup.
+Bellingham added that he and Henderson has never spoken about how to celebrate if he got an assist for him or vice versa at the World Cup.

 His words, “That was completely off the cuff.
 We have never even spoken about if I was to get an assist for him or whatever.
 Obviously we are spending a lot of time with each other at the minute, but that was completely off the cuff.
 But I think it has turned into something that is a little bit iconic.”